intel-lab-lkp/linux/Documentation/driver-api/thermal/intel_dptf.rst

 	Update a new temperature target in milli degree celsius for hardware to use for the temperature control.

+``gain`` (RW)
+	A value in the range 0-7.
+Sets the aggressiveness of control loop.
+	7 – graceful, favors performance at the expense of temperature overshoots.
+	0 – aggressive, favors tight regulation over performance.

+``min_performance_level`` (RW)
+	Minimum Performance level below which the there will be no throttling.
+	0 - all levels of throttling allowed including survivability actions.
+	256 - no throttling allowed.

 Given that this is platform temperature control, it is expected that a single user-level manager owns and manages the controls.
 If multiple user-level software applications attempt to write different targets, it